Q2 2022: SPI Spotlight - Sean Callaway

 Team Spotlight: Sean Callaway

-Written by Sean Callaway & Lily Turner
+Written by Sean Callaway, Director of Acquisitions & Lily Turner, Marketing Manager

 Q2 2022 Newsletter